-PNSG 2240 - MEDICAL-SURGICAL NURSING IV (3-2-4) Prerequisites: PNSG 2220, PNSG 2230, PNSG 2320 Co-requisites: PNSG 2330, PNSG 2340
+PNSG 2240 - MEDICAL-SURGICAL NURSING IV (3-2-4) Prerequisites: PNSG 2220, PNSG 2230, PNSG 2320

 This fourth course in a series of four courses focuses on client care including using the nursing process, performing assessments, using critical thinking, engaging in client education and displaying cultural competence across the life span and with attention to special populations.
 Topics include health management and maintenance; prevention of illness; care of the individual as a whole, oncology; as well as pathological diseases, disorders, and deviations from the normal state of health; client care, treatment, pharmacology, nutrition and standard precautions with regard to the integumentary and reproductive systems.